 ANDY FAIRWEATHER-LOW (1948-)

 Cardiff may not have produced a pivotal rock band (yet), nevertheless it has been a fertile breeding ground for rock musicians, especially guitarists.
-Across a 40-year career Andy Fairweather-Low has made himself the guitarist’s guitarist.
-Equally proficient on lead, rhythm or bass, he has long been the go-to sideman for rock’s aristocracy – names like Eric Clapton, BB King (1925-2015), Roger Waters, Pete Townshend, Bill Wyman, George Harrison (1943-2001), David Crosby, John Mayall and Van Morrison.
+Across a 50-year career Andy Fairweather-Low has made himself the guitarist’s guitarist.
+Equally proficient on lead, rhythm or bass, he has long been the go-to sideman for rock’s aristocracy – names like Eric Clapton, BB King (1925-2015), Roger Waters, Pete Townshend, Bill Wyman, George Harrison (1943-2001), David Crosby (1941-2023), John Mayall and Van Morrison.
 Revered by his peers for the sheer breadth of his stylistic range – whether it’s soul, country, gospel, rockabilly, jazz or blues, Andy can play it – he’s pretty useful on vocals too, retaining the powerful high voice that made his name in the first place.
 All the more remarkable then that he is entirely self-taught, and that he began as the baby-faced pin-up singer with the quintessential Mod group Amen Corner.
 Growing up in Dulverton Avenue, Llanrumney, the only music in the house was his dad’s Jimmy Shand (1908-2000) waxings and a bit of skiffle, but Andy was a teenager at precisely the right time – just as the creative explosion of the 1960s was getting going and when any lad with a bit of imagination and rebelliousness in him was bitten by the music bug.
 Amen Corner formed in Cardiff in 1966, arrived in London in 1967 and, after a string of hits, became the first Welsh band to have a UK Number 1 with (If Paradise Is) Half As Nice in 1969.
-Their brassy, good-time R&B, featuring Fairweather-Low’s distinctive husky falsetto, still sounds great today.
+Their brassy, good-time R&B pop, featuring self-taught Fairweather-Low’s effortless husky falsetto, still sounds great today.
 After the band split he had a successful solo career throughout the 1970s before turning to the session work in the 1980s.
 In 2006 he released his first solo album for 26 years, Sweet Soulful Music, and toured with his own band.
 A genuinely nice man with his feet on the ground, Andy has lived in the same house in Rhiwbina since 1971.
 “Why do you still live in Cardiff when you could be in California?”
 I asked him, crassly.
 “I live in Cardiff because it’s me,” was his pitch-perfect answer.

 PETER FINCH (1947-)